Kirk Frost New Baby With Jasmine Washington? ‘LHHATL’ Season 6 Premiere Shocker

 A post shared by Jasmine Washington (@jasminebleu) on

-Back in Love and Hip Hop Season 3, he wanted to hire a nanny who went by the name Jasmine as some fans have pointed out.
+Back in Love and Hip Hop Season 3, wanted to hire a nanny who went by the name Jasmine as some fans have pointed out.
 However, it is a different Jasmine and not the one he allegedly has a baby with.

 According to Starcasm, Jasmine and Kirk had the baby last year around October 2016.
-Kirk Frost reportedly stopped giving her financial support around this time, which suggests that the baby was not planned.
+Kirk Frost reportedly stopped giving her financial support around this time, which suggest that the baby was not planned.
 Ms. Washington reportedly sued Kirk for paternity and child support.

 When the remy's in the system ????